Updated On: by

 How Are Claims Filed?

 This is important, right?
 You will need a few forms to process claims.
 The below gives a general description of the claims process.
-Review the claim process specific with your carrier.
+Review the claim process that is specific with your carrier.

 (1) a basic claim form, which also must be filled out by your physician